jklinck/gigPay/README.md

-Program for calculating Uber Eats pay per delivery from drivers in Seattle,WA.
+Program for calculating UberX pay per delivery from drivers in Seattle,WA.